 A unit report will be requested on selected CBUs which have sufficient Total Nucleated Cells and are matched at a level acceptable to the transplant centre.
 Cords may be selected which are 4/6, 5/6 or preferably 6/6 HLA matches.
-A minimum of low resolution typing at Class 1 and high resolution typing at DRB1 is required.
-If the cord unit has not been high resolution typed at DRB1 this typing will be requested.
-If several cords are available high resolution Class 1 typing including C typing should be
+A minimum of high resolution typing at Class 1 and DRB1 is required.

+If several cords are available high resolution HLA C typing should be considered.